The Ultimate Guide to Painting a Roll Top Desk Like A Pro

 I have a friend that did her entire kitchen cabinets in chalk paint and wax.
 They looked fantastic but after only 6 months they looked awful because the porosity of the chalk paint held on to every speck of dirt and dust in her kitchen.
 She ended up redoing them in latex shortly after.
 (Getting off my soapbox now…)

-After touching up the tambour one last time, I put the desk together including the main drawers, the top and the tiny drawers.
+After touching up the tambour one last time, the final step is to put the desk together including the main drawers, the top, and the tiny drawers.
 I also added new hardware to the whole desk including ‘card catalog’ style drawer pulls to the top drawers.
 Didn’t they turn out cute?

 This desk was quite an undertaking but worth it to bring out the full potential of such a fabulous vintage piece.
 Thanks for stopping by and be sure to check out my other furniture transformations!

 What Era Are Roll Top Desks?
 When Did They Stop Making Roll Top Desks?